-Database (as discussed in API Performance Testing: Metrics and Tools) performance is critical for application responsiveness.
-Slow database (as discussed in Performance Testing: From Load to Stress Testing) queries can cascade into system-wide performance issues, affecting user experience and scalability.
+Database performance is critical for application responsiveness.
+Slow database queries can cascade into system-wide performance issues, affecting user experience and scalability.

 Key Performance Metrics